 Meet Music Business lecturer Yannis Iliopoulos

 This week we welcome Yannis Iliopoulos to Abbey Road Institute as our music business lecturer.
 Yannis brings with him years of experience in the music industry.
 He has a strong background in entertainment law, digital marketing, and entrepreneurship.
-He is the founder and director of The Sound Of Everything Records and its publishing arm Timespace Music Publishing, which has successfully built up a catalog of more than 300 releases so far.
-Yannis first made a turn into the music business as a successful DJ.
+He is the founder and director of The Sound Of Everything Records and its publishing arm Timespace Music Publishing, which has successfully built up a catalogue of more than 300 releases so far.
+Yannis first made a turn in the music business as a successful DJ.
 This was quite a change following his degrees in Physics and Mathematics at Imperial College and King’s College.
 Since DJ’ing Yannis hasn’t looked back and has moved full steam ahead in the music industry.

-Welcome Yannis!
-Tell us a bit about your experience in music education?
+Welcome, Yannis!
+Tell us a bit about your experience in music education.

 I have been involved with music business education as a full-time lecturer and a module leader since 2014.
 I have taught a wide range of business modules in different institutions in the UK, and I’m actively involved with mentoring music business students, alumni, and artists and also coaching creatives and scientists.

 You’ll be teaching our Music Business module.
-How critical is understanding finances for a long lasting career in music?
+How critical is understanding finances for a long-lasting career in music?